JINXER000/GIE-mapping/README.md

 - Turn off Rviz during the run since it will occupy a large amount of GPU resources.
 - Disable both *display_glb_edt* and *display_glb_ogm* parameter.
 Hence the GPU hash table won't be streamed to CPU at every iteration.
 - Decrease the parameter *cutoff_dist* to a small number (e.g., 2m).
 - Turn on *fast_mode* parameter.
 It will disable wavefront A and wavefront B (please see details in our [paper](https://ieeexplore.ieee.org/abstract/document/9782137)).
-The accuracy is nearly the same as the original mode in confined space, e.g., in Cow-Lady dataset.
+If working in confined space, (e.g., Cow-Lady dataset), the accuracy is nearly the same as the original mode.

 ### Integrate with motion planners
 Please set *for_motion_planner* parameter as true.
 It makes the current robot position valid and observed.